Projects

 To create a new project:

-- Optionally, you can also click the circle and set the list color and image.
+3. Optionally, you can also tap the circle and set the list colour and image.

 Sometimes you may also want to add notes to your project, like instructions on how to do tasks, etc.